haltu/muuri/README.md

 Muuri's layout system allows positioning the grid items pretty much any way imaginable.
 The default "First Fit" bin packing layout algorithm generates similar layouts as [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
 The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf).
 However, you can also provide your own layout algorithm to position the items in any way you want.

-Muuri uses [Velocity](http://velocityjs.org/) for animating the grid items (positioning/showing/hiding) and [Hammer.js](http://hammerjs.github.io/) for handling the dragging.
+Muuri uses [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) for animating the grid items (positioning/showing/hiding) and [Hammer.js](http://hammerjs.github.io/) for handling the dragging.
 And if you're wondering about the name of the library "muuri" is Finnish meaning a wall.

 ## Table of contents